Location:

 Minimum age of volunteers: 16

-Volunteer Type: Adult, Family, Senior (55+), Student Service Learning
+Volunteer Type: Adult, Senior (55+), Youth, Student Service Learning, Group, Scout

 *All students receiving SSL hours must pre-register*Individual and family volunteers can join a cleanup hosted by Montgomery Parks and partner organizations! - Children under 14 years old must volunteer with a parent/guardian.- Students must register with their name to receive SSL hours.- All cleanups are pre-approved for SSL hours.
 Forms are provided at the cleanup.- This opportunity is not eligible for court-ordered service.- To add volunteers to a family group send us an email.- Wear clothes that can get dirty and shoes that can potentially get wet.
 Bags and gloves are provided.Note: When an event fills up, it disappears from the schedule.
 Cleanups will be added throughout the season, so check back often!For questions contact: volunteercleanups@montgomeryparks.org